 - Due to the few numbers of trekkers, you will get plenty of opportunities to click beautiful pictures of mountains and places.

-Disadvantages of EBC trek in January
+Disadvantages of Everest Base Camp trek in January

 - In January due to the risk of snow storms and harsh temperatures, the high passes like the Cho La Pass trail and Mera Peak climbing remain closed.